 First, most of the money that is given to tour operators who offer voluntourism options does not go to the community.
 Look at the cost of living in the place you want to go and then look at the price you will pay – and it is obvious that there is a massive discrepancy – we could even be looking at 10 times the cost of living if not more.
 Where is that money going?
 An answer can be found by looking where these tour operators are based – someone in Europe perhaps?
 Given the high cost of wages, office rental and other operating expenses in Europe when compared to Zambia (for example), it should be obvious that a large portion of your money will go to supporting offices in foreign countries.
 Why not choose a voluntourism option based in the community instead where that money you are paying goes entirely into the local community.

 Tied in with money is the issue of exploitation – and this particularly applies to children.
 Some of the worst examples of this occur in supposed orphanages.
-Investigative journalists have reported that in places such as Cambodia and Uganda, children are been removed from their families and placed in these orphanages to attract big money from foreigners who want to make an difference by participating in voluntourism.
+Investigative journalists have reported that in places such as Cambodia and Uganda, children are been removed from their families and placed in these orphanages to attract big money from foreigners who want to make a difference by participating in voluntourism.
 At best, these families are promised a very modest financial sum for the children to be taken to the orphanage.
 Journalists who have dug deeper into the running of these orphanages have found a large number of children have parents, uncles and aunts who they can live with – they are not orphans at all.
 So where does the money paid to these orphanages go?
 They are taken by the owners of the orphanage whilst conditions for these children barely improve – it is one of the world’s biggest travel scams.

-A big issue I have with voluntourism is that when you undertake volunteer opportunities in third world countries you are taking away work opportunities from local people.
+A big issue with voluntourism is that when you undertake volunteer opportunities in third world countries you are taking away work opportunities from local people.
 Local people almost always have the skills to undertake a multitude of tasks, but what they lack are the opportunities.
 If you decide to volunteer in a place, you are denying an opportunity to someone who has the skills and who would like to work to earn money for themselves and their family.
 Almost every volunteering job you do will take away a job from a local person.
-The only times this does not apply is if you bring in a set of advanced skills that could not be found in the local community (this could be medical, scientific or other technology).
+The only times this does not apply is if you bring in a set of advanced skills that could not be found easily in the local community (this could be medical, scientific or other technology).
 However, the vast majority of voluntourism does not cater to these high level skills.
 Furthermore, the amount of money someone will pay for a week of voluntourism could employ at least one local person to do the same job for a year.
 If you really want to help a community, where is your money better spent?

-Another major issue I have with voluntourism is that it perpetuates the myth that people of colour need help from white people.
+Another major issue with voluntourism is that it perpetuates the myth that people of colour need help from white people.
 It is a paternalistic approach that is sadly common amongst a number of NGOs.
 Look through all of the voluntourism options that a company offers – how many of these occur in non-white countries?
 Most likely it is the overwhelming majority.
-I’ve been based in Kenya for more than 3 years and have spent another 12 months in different parts of the continent.
+I’ve been based in Kenya for more than 4 years and have spent another 12 months in different parts of the continent.
 When I talk with local people, the almost unanimous opinion given to me is that Africans don’t want white people to view their continent as an NGO wasteland.
 The belief that white volunteers from Europe, North America and Australia come to Africa to ‘save’ local people is largely viewed with disdain.
 What people of Africa want is not saving, but understanding.
-This goes further when I’ve heard (and on numerous occasions) from Kenyans that ‘The people who benefit from charities are the people who work for them, and not the local people they are trying to help.’
+This goes further when I’ve heard (and on numerous occasions) from Kenyans that ‘Charities do more harm than good’ and ‘The people who benefit from charities are the people who work for them, and not the local people they are trying to help.’
 Listen to what these local voices are saying, do not rely on the voluntourism operator to provide this information – they have a financial interest in you booking with them.

 It is possible to find genuine volunteer tourism opportunities – but these are hard to source.
 If you do want to undertake work in this area, let the following three questions be your guide: